Ecofriendly Alternatives to Bubble Wrap

 What It Is: Die cut honeycomb paper that ships flat and is expanded through a dispenser.
 GreenWrap has two layers, a white tissue paper/liner layer and an outer layer that comes in a brown or white option.
 The dispenser (which is built into the box the GreenWrap ships in) is used to expand the outer layer of the GreenWrap, to create cushioning that can be molded around products for protection and presentation.
 When you expand GreenWrap fully, you should get at least 1/4" of paper-based protection, and like traditional bubble wrap, you can always wrap your items more than once for double protection.

-Eco-Features: SFI Certified materials, curbside recyclable, and naturally biodegradable.
+Eco-Features: Certified sustainable sourced paper, curbside recyclable, and naturally biodegradable.

 Great For: Glass bottles, pottery, art pieces, candles, glassware, books that may be subject to edge crush concerns, and more.
 GreenWrap work really well for companies who sell a variety of fragile goods, all of which are differently sized, that need individual wrapping and protection.